smartdevicelink/sdl_evolution/proposals/NNNN-rpc-message-protection.md

 This proposal proposes a design to protect (enable encryption for) RPC messages transmitted between a mobile application and the SDL.

 ## Motivation
-Security is good but it has cost.
-Each OEM can evaluate the risks and require certain RPC messages must be protected, which means the messages are encrypted and transmitted in a protected SDL service between an authenticated app and a vehicle head unit.
-How to authenticate a mobile app and how to set up a protected SDL service is out of the scope of this proposal.
-SDL supports it by integrating a security library in the mobile app.
+Security is good but it has costs.
+Each OEM can evaluate the risks and require certain RPC messages that must be protected, this means the messages are encrypted and transmitted in a protected SDL service between an authenticated app and a vehicle head unit.

+Note: How to authenticate a mobile app and how to set up a protected SDL service is out of the scope of this proposal.

+SDL supports this by integrating a security library in the mobile app.
 This proposal provides a solution to protect certain SDL RPC messages.
-It includes which RPCs need protection, when to start a protected SDL RPC service and what SDL shall do with these RPCs with the protected service.
+This includes-which RPCs need protection, when to start a protected SDL RPC service and what SDL shall do with these RPCs with this protected service.

 ## Proposed solution